openfaas/openfaas.github.io/_posts/2019-08-04-plonk-stack.md

 ---
 title: "Introducing the PLONK Stack for Cloud Native Developers"
-description: You've heard of LAMP, JAM, and MEAN, but what's the PLONK stack, and why should you be considering it for your Cloud Native Applications?
+description: You've heard of LAMP, JAM, and MEAN, but what is the PLONK stack?
+And why should you be considering it for your Cloud Native Applications?
 date: 2019-08-04
 image: /images/2019-intro-plonk/map-reader.jpg
 categories: